 How to prepare

 Roast the flour in an oil-free pan over low heat for 15 minutes.
-Stir it frequently to change the color (golden).
+Stir it frequently to change color (golden).

-Add the butter and liquid oil to the flour.
+Then add the butter and liquid oil to the flour.
 Stir again until it smooths.

 Add cardamom, ginger, and cinnamon, stir and cook for 2 minutes.